-The Digital Liver Lab (DiLiLab) of the Institute of Mechanics, Structural Analysis and Dynamics of Aerospace Structures deals with the multiscale and multiphase description of the liver based on the Theory of Porous Media (TPM).
+The Digital Liver Lab (DiLiLab) of the Institute of Structural Mechanics and Dynamics in Aerospace Engineering deals with the multiscale and multiphase description of the liver based on the Theory of Porous Media (TPM).
 The key aspect of knowledge-driven modeling is the continuum-biomechanical description of the lobular level coupled with a systems biology approach at the cellular level while taking into account the blood pressure at the organ level.
 In addition, data-driven surrogate modeling applications are investigated.

 The liver is the central metabolic organ in the human body.
 The main tasks of the liver are metabolic homeostasis, e.g., lipid and carbohydrate metabolism, detoxification of drugs and toxins and storage as well as depletion of high-emergy substances.
 The functionality of the liver is mainly influenced by the perfusion of the smallest repetitive sub-elements, the so-called lobules.
 A dysfunctional perfusion is mainly caused by diseases of the liver, such as steatosis, cirrhosis or tumor growth as well as surgical interventions like (extended) liver resection or liver transplantation.